radek-k/FFMediaToolkit/README.md

 - Access to any video frame by frame index<sup id="a1">[2](#f1)</sup> or timestamp.
 - Creating videos from images with metadata, pixel format, bitrate, CRF, FPS, GoP, dimensions and other codec settings.
 - Supports reading multimedia chapters and metadata.
-- Cross-platform - works on Linux, Windows and MacOS - with .NET Core or .NET Framework projects.
+- Cross-platform - works on Linux, Windows, and macOS - with .NET Core or .NET Framework projects.

 _____